-

 Program Description

-The Teaching Struggling Readers Around the World Massive Online Open Course (MOOC) explores how children learn to read and shares techniques for helping kids to read successfully.
+The Teaching Struggling Readers Around the World Massive Online Open Course (MOOC) explored how children learn to read and shared techniques for helping kids to read successfully.

-How do children learn to read?
-Whether you are a teacher, parent, or curious global citizen, you can find out when you sign up for this free self-paced literacy course developed by World Learning and The Chinese University of Hong Kong, with a grant from the Project Impact Enhancement Fund 2018-19 of The Chinese University of Hong Kong.
+World Learning and The Chinese University of Hong Kong developed this free self-paced literacy course with a grant from the Project Impact Enhancement Fund of The Chinese University of Hong Kong.

 Program Goals

-Upon completion of this course, participants will be able to
+Upon completion of this course, participants were able to

-- Identify, test, and train cognitive skills that facilitate reading development in struggling readers
+- Identify, test, and train cognitive skills that facilitated reading development in struggling readers.

 - Promote story reading and vocabulary learning in children of different levels.